Mary Ann Smith

-Mary Ann Smith is a former alderman of the 48th ward of the City of Chicago; she was appointed in 1989 by Mayor Richard M. Daley to replace Kathy Osterman.
+Mary Ann Smith (November 2, 1946 – July 31, 2024) was an alderman of the 48th ward of the City of Chicago; she was appointed in 1989 by Mayor Richard M. Daley to replace Kathy Osterman.
 She won re-election in 1991, and was re-elected four more times before retiring in 2011.
-She currently serves as a member of the Chicago Commission on Landmarks.
+She served as a member of the Chicago Commission on Landmarks.

 Early life

-Smith attended Mundelein College, now a part of Loyola University Chicago, as an undergraduate student.
-She and her husband have lived in Edgewater and Uptown since 1974.
+Smith attended the now-defunct College of Saint Teresa from 1964 until 1967, and later earned a bachelor's degree from Mundelein College, now a part of Loyola University Chicago, as an undergraduate student.
+She and her husband lived in the Chicago neighborhoods Edgewater and Uptown beginning in 1974.
 Her engagement with ward politics began with her involvement in the Independent Voters of Illinois-Independent Precinct Organization (IVI-IPO), during which time she worked with activists Marion Volini and Kathy Osterman, who would both become alderwomen of the 48th ward.